DanHodges/GuitarLocker/src/Wildermuth/wwwroot/lib/travelmap/readme.md

     height: 3,
   },
   initialZoom: 4,   // Initial Level of Zoom for the Google Map
-  pastStroke: {     // Settings for the lines before the currentStop
+  pastStroke: {     // Settings for the lines before the currentSoundClip
     color: '#190300',
     opacity: 0.5,
     weight: 2
   },
-  futureStroke: {   // Settings for hte lines after the currentStop
+  futureStroke: {   // Settings for hte lines after the currentSoundClip
     color: '#D30000',
     opacity: 0.6,
     weight: 2